encode-bootcamp-the-buidlers/capstone-project/README.md

 ## Objective

 Dao's got talent is a talent finding DAO in the crowded NFT space.
-DAO members get to vote on NFT collection and the winning collection gets minted.
-The top members who voted for the winning collection get an airdrop when the collection is live.
+DAO members view and vote on contesting NFT collections and upon conclusion the winning collection gets automatically minted.
+The top members who voted for the winning collection receive an NFT airdrop when the collection goes live.
 The automated minting and airdrop is triggered by a Chainlink Keeper.

 ## How it works